 for example, if you’re writing a Linux desktop app.

 After enabling desktop support, restart your IDE.
 You should now see macOS (desktop) or linux (desktop) in the device pulldown.

 Create and run

-myapp with the name you would like to use for your project.
+myapp with the name of your project:

-$ mkdir myapp $ cd myapp
+$ flutter create myapp $ cd myapp

-$ flutter build macos
+$ flutter build macos $ flutter build linux

-Add desktop support to an existing Flutter project
+Add desktop support to an existing app

 To add desktop support to an existing project, run the following command in a terminal from the root project directory: